 3. Rise of Voice Assistants

-While Siri, Google, and Alexa have changed search considerably, many eCommerce stores have not begun optimizing for voice search or sales.
+While Siri, Google, and Alexa have considerably changed the way we search online, many companies still have not begun optimizing for voice search or sales.
 The way someone types a search request might differ significantly from what they would say to a voice assistant.
 That means product descriptions, meta data, and tags need to be more comprehensive and robust to capture this audience.

-With the continued innovation and the rise in popularity of this technology, this particular trend will only become more important over time.
-By prepping your store for these changes now and keeping up with the current trends, you’ll be in a better position to pivot and adapt to new advances as they become available.
+As voice assistant technology continues to rise in popularity and innovation, this particular trend will only become more important over time.
+By preparing your business for these changes now, you’ll be in a better position to pivot and adapt to further advances once they become available.

 4. Personalization of the Purchase Process

-Personalization has become a hot topic lately.
-While debates have sparked about who owns data and what privacy should look like in the golden age of technology, most shoppers actually prefer a personalized experience.
-From ads that are relevant to them to shopping aids that anticipate their needs, most customers prefer experiences that make things easier on them.
+Personalization has become a hot topic in recent years.
+While debates have sparked about who owns collected data and what privacy should look like in the golden age of technology, most shoppers actually prefer a personalized online experience.
+From ads that are relevant to their interests to shopping aids that anticipate their needs, most customers want experiences that make things easier on them.

-The key is to both communicate how you use data to make things better for your customers and to create an experience that is pleasant rather than intrusive.
-Look specifically for ways to make shopping more efficient on your customers, like suggested sizing information based on recent purchases or reorder suggestions for items that are purchased regularly.
-Try to find ways to utilize your own data to better the experience rather than relying on third-party data.
+The key is to both communicate how you use data and to create an experience that is pleasant rather than intrusive.
+Look specifically for ways to make shopping more efficient for your customers, like suggested sizing information based on recent purchases or reorder suggestions for items that are purchased regularly.
+Try finding ways to utilize your own data to better your customers’ experience rather than relying on the purchase of third-party data.

 5. Continued Growth of Subscriptions

-Subscriptions have become extremely common.
-Netflix, Adobe, Skillshare, and Birchbox all sell very different products.
-The benefit of the subscription model is that it suits a variety of different industries and products.
-Consider what you can offer to your customers that would be useful to receive on a regular basis.
+Subscription services have become extremely common in a variety of industries.
+Netflix, Adobe, Skillshare, and Birchbox all sell very different products — but each profits from subscriptions.
+The benefit of the subscription model is that it suits multiple industries and products.
+Consider anything you can offer to your customers that would be useful to receive on a regular basis.

-If you offer a subscription model, be sure to clearly state the terms and conditions as well as cancellation policies.
+If you do decide to offer a subscription model, be sure to clearly state the terms and conditions of your service as well as your cancellation policies.
 This will help cut down on potential problems with dissatisfied customers.